 When added warmth and a built-in layer is needed, a fleece-lined wind shirt may suit your needs.
-The only fully fleece-lined windbreaker in our review was the Marmot Ether, and the Adidas Shield featured added Pertex insulation in key areas.
+The only fully fleece-lined windbreaker in our review was the Columbia Flash Forward.
+The Marmot Ether is nearly fully lined but features a single layer hood and the Adidas Shield featured added Pertex insulation in key areas.
 A cozy, breathable lining feels soft next to your skin and offers more warmth, but it's not the best choice for warmer climates or if you are building a comprehensive layering system for multi-climate or multi-day adventures.

 We liked wearing a fleece-lined jacket in town or for more mellow missions.
 However, in most cases, the fleece makes jackets bulkier, much more challenging to wear on top of other layers, and detracts from their overall versatility.
 With that said, the Adidas Shield did well in our review, as its insulation was sandwiched between dual layers of nylon ripstop, eliminating annoying pull when adding on top of a layering system, and because it is only in targeted areas, it doesn't add much to the jacket's weight overall.

 When selecting your outdoor gear, it's important to consider what climate you'll be adventuring in.
 A hot and humid climate requires different layers than a cold, alpine environment.
-If you are looking for a wind shirt for the tropics, then the Outdoor Research Tantrum is a good choice.
+If you are looking for a wind shirt for the tropics, then the Patagonia Houdini is a good choice.
 If you plan to be in an alpine setting with the potential for rain, then a Patagonia Houdini or Arc'teryx Squamish are the way to go.
-You also need to factor in your body mechanics; if you typically run cold, then consider a partially insulated jacket like the Adidas Shield or a fully lined piece like the Marmot Ether.
+You also need to factor in your body mechanics; if you typically run cold, then consider a partially insulated jacket like the Adidas Shield or a fully lined piece like the Columbia Flash Forward or even Marmot Ether.